Los-merengue/Cloud-DevOps-Capstone/README.md

 ## Capstone - Project 5

 [![CircleCI](https://circleci.com/gh/Los-merengue/Cloud-DevOps-Capstone/tree/main.svg?style=svg)](https://circleci.com/gh/Los-merengue/Cloud-DevOps-Capstone/tree/main)
-This project is part of the Udacity Cloud-DevOps Program that is How is the project setup:
+This project is part of the Udacity Cloud-DevOps Program.
+It implements the array of skill that has been obtained during the course of the program which involves Blue-Green CI/CD Deployment, How is the project setup:

  * Tool used       : CircleCI